Introduction

 Smart Contract Style Guide

-this document does not provide guidance, please refer to existing contracts for guidance,
+- For cases where this document does not provide guidance, please refer to existing contracts,

 Standards and Conventions